Reviews You Can Rely On

 Hard to size down for smaller people

-The RUNMax Adjustable is the gym rat of weight vests.
-It offers a large weight range with the highest maximum weight capacity of any vest in our test suite.
-It shines brightest during strength training exercises such as pushups, pullups, squats, and anything else that requires you to push resistance to the limit.
-This vest has a simple design with a double velcro waist strap.
-With a variety of pockets on the front and back, it is easy to add and remove weight as needed.
-The RUNMax comes with removable shoulder padding to provide some additional cushion for particularly heavy loads.
-You can also order yours without the shoulder pads if you don't want them.
+The RUNMax Adjustable is the armored tank of our lineup.
+It offers a large weight range with the highest maximum weight capacity of any vest in our testing lineup.
+It shines brightest during strength training exercises such as push-ups, dips, squats, and anything else that requires you to push weight resistance to the limit.
+This vest has a simple design with a double velcro waist strap, and with a variety of pockets on the front and back, it is easy to add and remove weight as needed.
+The RUNMax features removable shoulder padding to provide additional cushion for particularly heavy loads.
+But they also have the option to order the vest without the additional shoulder pads if, for some reason, you don't want them.

-This vest is designed more for strength training than cardio.
+The RUNMax Vest is designed more for strength training than cardio workouts.
 You can hike and jog with minimal bouncing or sliding if the vest is fastened tightly and equipped with less weight.
-But, as resistance increases, the minimal bouncing can take a toll on your shoulders.
+But, as resistance increases, the bouncing can take a toll on your shoulders.
 The waist strap is also very long, which feels awkward at first.
-Once it's fastened down, it's fine, but it had us questioning whether or not we were using it correctly when we used it for the first time.
-Overall, however, this is a great option for those looking to add some weight to their static exercises.
+Once fastened down, it is fine, but we questioned whether or not we were using it correctly when we first tried putting on this vest.
+Small criticisms aside, this vest is a fantastic option for those looking to add significant weight to their static exercises.
+When you need to get your cardio in, swap out this vest for the GoRuck Training Vest.
+From hiking to sprints, it's up to the task.

 weight vest - the runmax has an extremely heavy maximum weight capacity making it...